 Before you can attach any interface monitoring to your interfaces you have to load the ST-A/PI meta data from the managed system.
 This is necessary to know which monitors are available in the ST-A/PI installed in the respective managed system.

 The meta data load cannot be done from the Solution Documentation.
 Instead you have to use the Object Administration for Business Process Monitoring and Analytics.
-To access this tool via the Solution Manager Launch Pad (SM_WORKCENTER) → Business Process Monitoring → Object Administration
+To access this tool via the SAP Solution Manager launchpad (SM_WORKCENTER) → Business Process Monitoring → Object Administration

-To create an interface channel attached to a business process interface navigate to the Solution Administration tool either via transaction SOLDOC or via the Solution Manager Launch Pad (SM_WORKCENTER) → Business Process Monitoring → Solution Documentation
+To create an interface channel attached to a business process interface navigate to the Solution Administration tool either via transaction SOLDOC or via the SAP Solution Manager launchpad (SM_WORKCENTER) → Business Process Monitoring → Solution Documentation

 You can also assign existing channels to the interface.
 To do this change the radio button in the "Create Alerting Object" to "Assign existing Object".
 You will only see channels which contain the same systems as the interface.
 You will also see channels for systems that are in the same logical component group but in another role.